 The activities of the Trust include the provision of research grants to senior members of the University, which aim either to leverage external funding or to offer seed corn funding for start up projects, which are thereby able subsequently to win external support.
 Its grants play an important part in the research strategy of the University, which is widely recognized as one of the leading research universities in the world both in terms of quality and in terms of scope and breadth.
-Through the dissemination of its research, the University offers public benefit through the continued advancement of knowledge across the sciences, medicine, arts, humanities, culture, and heritage.
-A large proportion of the Trust's research grants go to support research undertaken in the University across the fields of clinical medicine, biomedicine, physics of medicine, and engineering; this research leads directly to health care.

-The University is committed to equipping those who participate in its educational programmes with the highest quality of teaching and infrastructural, academic and pastoral support.
-It is fundamental to the University's mission that its students are academically, professionally and personally equipped to contribute positively to society.
-The Trust provides partial funding for certain doctoral programmes; it is a major contributor to the academic and professional training of early career postdoctoral researchers.
-The Trust is also committed to giving financial assistance to the research and teaching functions of some Colleges of the University in such a way that helps to address inequalities of endowment.
+The Trust is a major contributor to the academic and professional training of early career postdoctoral researchers, providing partial funding for certain doctoral programmes.
+The Trust is also committed to giving financial assistance to the research, teaching and widening participation activities of Colleges of the University in such a way that helps to address inequalities of endowment.

 In setting objectives and planning for activities, the Trustees have given due consideration to general guidance published by the Charity Commission relating to public benefit and in particular to its two key principles, that there must be identifiable benefit and that the benefit must be to the public or a section of the public.
-The Trustees are satisfied that the activities and purpose of the Trust, as described above and in the accompanying financial statements, fully meet the public benefit requirements.